akshat666/-bootponggame/README.md

-# Pong game written in boot sector
+# Operating system written as a Pong game in boot sector

 # Size
 512 bytes